|

 - Gravitational

-is measured in a couple of different ways.
-One of the basic measuring
+Energy is measured in a couple of different ways.
+One of the basic

-blocks is called a Btu.
+measuring blocks is called a Btu.
 This stands for British Thermal Unit.
-BTU is

-defined as equal to the amount of heat required to raise the temperature
+BTU is defined as equal to the amount of heat required to raise the

-of one pound of water at its maximum density [which occurs at a
+temperature of one pound of water at its maximum density [which occurs

 Measuring Energy

-Thermal Unit is a measure of energy content, usually used to describe the energy
+Unit is a measure of energy content, usually used to describe the energy content

-content of fuels.
-Because a Btu is so small, energy is usually measured in
+of fuels.
+Because a Btu is so small, energy is usually measured in millions of

 - 1 Btu = the amount of energy